LINE Security Bug Bounty Program

 1. Purpose of Program

-The purpose of this program is to quickly discover any vulnerabilities that exist in the LINE messenger app and provide users the most secure service possible.
+The purpose of the Program is to quickly discover any vulnerabilities that exist in the LINE messenger app or the WEB sites, and provide LINE users (“Users”) the most secure service possible.

 2. Program Dates